Online Programs Overview

 The Master of Information Management (MIM) program at UMD's iSchool prepares you to be a leader in the use of information and technology in your organization.
 Drawing on management, computer science, information systems, and information science, the MIM program provides you with the skills and knowledge to successfully meet users’ information needs, lead efforts to develop information systems, develop and deploy emerging technologies, and manage high-value information resources.

 The MIM Online program gives you the opportunity to work with the University of Maryland iSchool’s world-class faculty, learning from their expertise and cutting edge research.
-Following a structured 24-month program, you will complete a specialization in Strategic Management of Information while working with faculty and a cohort of colleagues from many disciplines, industries, and cultures.
-Together the intellectual depth and diversity of the MIM Online program provides a rich platform for advancing your career in information management from wherever you are.
+Following a structured 24-month program, you will complete a specialization in Data Analytics while working with faculty and a cohort of colleagues from many disciplines, industries, and cultures.
+Together, the intellectual depth and diversity of the MIM Online program provides a rich platform for advancing your career in information management from wherever you are.

 The online MIM program prepares students for careers in a variety of business, legal, nonprofits, and institutional settings.
-MIM graduates are employed as Business Intelligence Analysts, Information Architects, Systems Project Managers, and Usability Specialists.
+MIM graduates are employed as data scientist, data analyst, or information analyst.

 The Master of Library Science Program educates students to become leaders in the dynamic and evolving global information society.
 This mission is accomplished through coursework, practice, and scholarship.
 All of these are designed to impart the values of the information profession, including knowledge, skills, habits of thought and inquiry; ethics; and commitment to service to the library, archives, and information professions.
 The core values of the University of Maryland -- excellence, diversity and inclusiveness; innovation and creativity; ethical action, civility and collegiality; and openness and accountability -- serve as the foundation for and guiding principles of the MLS community and are incorporated into all of its instruction, research, and service activities.
 This program is fully accredited by the American Library Association.

-The online general MLS program will prepare students for a successful career in public libraries, academic libraries, a wide variety of special and governmental libraries, and for those students who complete the online program in the School Library cohort a certification to work in the K-12 school environment.
+The online general MLS program will prepare students for a successful career in public libraries, academic libraries, a wide variety of special and governmental libraries.
+Courses for this program are specifically selected to ensure that graduates are prepared to work in a variety of library settings.
+To view the course schedule for the online program here.

-The E-government specialization focuses on the nature, current impacts, and potential future impacts of e-government, also known as digital government or electronic government.
-E-government is the use of the Internet and other information and communication technologies by governments to provide information and services, as well as to use as channels of communication to citizens, businesses, and other governments.
-This specialization will include study of the nature of government information, the role of the political process and information policy in shaping e-government, the reasons that cause populations to use or not use e-government, challenges to accessing e-government, and the means of evaluating the impacts and successes of e-government.
+The Government Information Mangement Services specialization focuses on the nature, current impacts, and potential future impacts of eGovernment, also known as digital government or electronic government. eGovernment is the use of the Internet and other information and communication technologies by governments to provide information and services, as well as to use as channels of communication to citizens, businesses, and other governments.
+This specialization will include study of the nature of government information, the role of the political process and information policy in shaping eGovernment, the reasons that cause populations to use or not use eGovernment, challenges to accessing eGovernment, and the means of evaluating the impacts and successes of eGovernment.

 The program at the University of Maryland results in a Masters in Library Science as well as state certification as a school librarian.
 The mission of the school library program is to ensure that students and staff are effective users of ideas and information.
 This mission is accomplished by providing intellectual and physical access to materials in all formats, by providing instruction to foster competence and stimulate interest in reading, viewing, and using information and ideas, and by working with other educators to design learning strategies to meet the needs of individual students.